vladmandic/face-api/README.md

 - Updated `mobileNetv1` model due to `batchNorm()` dependency
 - Added `version` class that returns JSON object with version of FaceAPI as well as linked TFJS
 - Added test/dev built-in HTTP & HTTPS Web server
-- Removed `mtcnn` and `tinyYolov2` models as they were non-functional in latest public version of `Face-API` Which means valid models are **tinyFaceDetector** and **mobileNetv1** *If there is a demand, I can re-implement them back.*
+- Removed `mtcnn` and `tinyYolov2` models as they were non-functional in latest public version of `FaceAPI` Which means valid models are **tinyFaceDetector** and **mobileNetv1** *If there is a demand, I can re-implement them back.*
 - Added `face angle` calculations that returns `roll`, `yaw` and `pitch`